 But the reality is days with young toddlers and preschoolers are not that simple.
-I remember having your children and wondering how we would make it to bedtime.
+I remember having young children and wondering how we would make it to bedtime.

 The days felt SO LONG.
 As much as I enjoyed my time with them, I also needed to get outside and find a way to watch from a fold-up chair with a book that I may or may not be able to read.

-Toddlers and preschoolers require a little help finding the tools to kick off play outside.
+Toddlers and preschoolers need little help finding the tools to kick off play outside.
 But once they do – MAGIC.
 Here are 50 outdoor activities for kids!